-For more details on how it works in the cinema or on television, you can visit the WhatsCine page: http://www.whatscine.es/television/
+For more details about how it works in movies or on television, you can visit the WhatsCine page: http://www.whatscine.es/television/

 The WhatsCine project emerged in 2013 with the collaboration of two Spanish organizations, WhatsCine and the Carlos III University of Madrid.
 I have received several recognitions, such as the 2015 Reina Letizia Award.